 Today's mint julep is a simple mix of bourbon whiskey, sugar, and fresh mint.
-According to David Wondrich's book, "Imbibe!," it has been around since the Revolutionary War, though it wasn't always made with bourbon; brandy and gin were also popular spirits for the drink.
+According to David Wondrich's book, "Imbibe!," it has been around since the Revolutionary War.
+Bourbon was not always the spirit of choice; brandy and gin were also commonly used in "smash" drinks.
 That same customization has continued over the years.
-From comparable classics to modern interpretations, drinks inspired by the julep are filled with a diverse mix of flavors.
+From comparable classics to modern interpretations, you'll find a diverse mix of flavors in cocktails inspired by the julep.

 01 of 10

-The classic recipe for a mint julep is very easy to create and you will enjoy its refreshing taste.
-It is, quite simply, a shot of your favorite bourbon poured over muddled mint and sugar.
-Don't forget the crushed ice.
+The classic recipe for a mint julep is straightforward, and it has a refreshing taste you won't find in any other cocktail.
+Quite simply, it's a shot of your favorite bourbon poured over muddled mint and sugar, then topped with crushed ice.

 For an authentic Kentucky Derby experience, pick up a silver julep cup.
-It's a small touch that adds elegance to the occasion and ensures your julep stays frosty cold.
+It's a small touch that adds elegance to the occasion and ensures your julep stays frosty to the end.

 02 of 10

-This classic whiskey recipe brings lemon into the mix, giving the drink a semi-tart background that is fascinating against the cool taste of fresh spearmint.
-It typically skips the crushed ice and makes a great option for race day.
+This classic whiskey recipe brings lemon into the mix.
+It gives the drink a semi-tart background that is fascinating against the crisp taste of fresh spearmint.
+It typically uses less crushed ice and makes an excellent option for race day.

 03 of 10